JohanCDev/React-Native-ToDoList-Workshop/README.md

 **Next**

-Create a new file called:
+Create a new file called `Task.tsx`.

-- Task.tsx if you are using TypeScript
-- Task.jsx if you are using JavaScript

 Create your own Component in this file simply by creating a function called `Task`.